Blokwatch

-Blokwatch is the name of a Belgian newssite, a virtual archive and documentation centre, and meeting point for research on and about the far right in Flanders.
-Most of its attention is attributed to the Vlaams Belang (formerly called Vlaams Blok, hence the name "BlokWatch").
-Among other things, the site provides the complete version (in Dutch) of the Vlaams Belang party statutes ("Basisbeginselen") and the notorious "70 steps plan".
+Blokwatch was the name of a Belgian news site, a virtual archive and documentation centre, and meeting point for research on and about the far right in Flanders.
+Most of its attention is focuseded on Vlaams Belang (VB; formerly called Vlaams Blok, hence the name "BlokWatch").
+Among other things, the site provided the complete version (in Dutch) of the VB party's statutes (Basisbeginselen) and the notorious 70-point plan.